-- Minimum word count is 850 words.
+- Minimum word count is 1000 words.

 You may not…

 - You may not link to your own content/website within the blog post itself.
 The exception is your bio at the end of the post (see “You may…” section below).
 I can be flexible here, so if you have something in mind just run it past me.